VojtechBartos/smsgw/README.md

 ## Issues

 - What if i am using VPS in VirtualBox?
-  - Make sure that you have installed VirtualBox Quest Additions
+  - Make sure that you have installed VirtualBox Quest Additions. [tutorial](http://en.ig.ma/notebook/2012/virtualbox-guest-additions-on-ubuntu-server)

 - I am not able to see GSM modem in `/dev`
   - Follow this [tutorial](https://www.raspberrypi.org/forums/viewtopic.php?f=36&t=80925)